National Route 35 (Costa Rica): New road to San Carlos

 A new road between Route 1 and San Carlos, using the current Route 35 has been in construction since 2005, approved by the Legislative Assembly in December 1969, the initial plans are from the first half of the 1970s, with designs from 1989.
 The project was split into three subprojects, with a projected finish date of around 2025, after more than fifty years of the project ratification.

 North end (Abundancia to Florencia)

 Finished in September 2018, this segment connects in a more straightforward way the towns of Ciudad Quesada and Florencia.
 The segment has a length of 5.6 km whereas the previous journey was of 8.1 km using Route 141 through a windy narrow road and several small towns.
 A new junction with a ground level roundabout and a lower level direct road was constructed.

 Central segment (Sifón to Abundancia)

-Of around 30 km, construction started in 2005, however it was stalled due to several geological, environmental and financial issues, including:
+Of around 30 km, construction started in 2005, but was stalled due to several geological, environmental, and financial issues, including: